About Ted

 The Adaptive Voice Framework™ (AVF™)

-A comprehensive approach to understanding how voices work.
+A complete approach to understanding how voices work.
 I published the full framework in 2025 as a nearly 700-page book, now available on Amazon.
 It represents decades of learning distilled into a system any singer or speaker can use.

-Learn more about AVF →The PASS Profile™
+Learn more about AVF →

-A professional communication assessment that reveals your unique "communication fingerprint" — your natural patterns, tendencies, and preferences in how you communicate.
-Unlike personality tests that sort people into a handful of types, PASS measures actual communication behaviors across 40 distinct traits.
-The mathematics behind the assessment generate virtually unlimited unique combinations — ensuring every report reflects a genuinely individual pattern, not a category you've been sorted into.
-I designed it to help people understand how they communicate — so they can leverage their strengths intentionally and grow with purpose.
+A professional communication assessment that reveals your unique "communication fingerprint": your natural patterns, tendencies, and preferences in how you communicate.
+PASS measures actual communication behaviors across 40 distinct traits.
+The mathematics behind the assessment generate virtually unlimited unique combinations, so every report reflects a genuinely individual pattern.
+I designed it to help people understand how they communicate, so they can use their strengths with intention and grow on purpose.

-Learn more about PASS Profile →Vocal Health Guidance
+Learn more about PASS Profile →

-Learn more about Vocal Health →A bit more about me
+Learn more about Vocal Health →

 I live in Lacey, Washington, where I teach from my home studio.
-I'm madly in love with my wife, Tammy — she's at the center of everything good in my life.
+I'm madly in love with my wife, Tammy.
+She's at the center of everything good in my life.
 And if you come to my studio, you'll be greeted by Keeva, our dog, who considers welcoming clients one of her most important jobs.

 When I'm not working with students, I'm probably practicing, reading about voice science, or finding new ways to explain concepts I've been teaching for decades.
 The voice still fascinates me.
 I don't think that will ever change.